joohing/optimering-eksamen/linear-programming/lec1.md

 if you go past this it will be negative.
 Perform the substitution (by rewriting the $x_j$ equation and substituting $x_i$ in terms of $x_j$ into all the places where $x_i$ was used).
 When no more positive coefficients in $z$, return the basic solution of the resulting $D$.

+# Analysis

+In the slides, we are given a short analysis of why the solution is optimal:

+- We terminate when all coefficents have reached 0 in the objective function.
+- All the variables are assigned zero at this point.
+So the solution gets a value equal to the constant part of the objective function.
+- Since the variables are constrained to be non-negative, we must have an optimal solution.
+    (Any change in variables would yield a smaller value than the one we have now.)